Health and Beauty First Aid courses

 https://www.cqc.org.uk/guidance

-Which course to choose?
+Which Beauty or Health course to choose?

 Basic Life Support, which is the minimum standard needed in a Workplace Environment.
 It won’t, however, allow the learner to be classed as a Workplace First Aider.
 That minimum is covered by the Emergency First Aid at Work qualification.
+Useful for Reception and admin staff.
+It doesn’t generally include child or baby First Aid.

 Emergency First Aid at Work, which covers the Workplace requirements, but doesn’t deal with looking after babies, nor does it cover medical events such as strokes (it does cover heart attacks).

 Advanced Life Support – this is for healthcare professionals who need skills in Advanced Life Support as part of their clinical duties, as well as those who teach these skills on a regular basis.
 This includes doctors, paramedics and nurses working in acute care areas (e.g. ED, CCU, ICU, HDU, operating theatres, acute medical admissions units) or on resuscitation/medical emergency/Critical Care Outreach teams.
-For medical Practitioners in the field, this is not a suitable course.
+For Medical Practitioners in the field, this is not a suitable course.
 It is just supplied for completeness.

 Contact us if you believe that you need any of these courses.